WATCH OUR VIDEO FOR MORE INFORMATION

 Click the image above to watch ‘The 6 principles that underpin TIC’ video.
 Read the transcript.

 An essential element in caring for disaster-impacted individuals and communities is caring for your own wellbeing and the wellbeing of your colleagues.
+Learn more about self care and practical skills to assist your recovery.

 The Guide to Disaster Recovery Capitals (ReCap Guide) is a resource for people, organisations and governments engaged in disaster recovery.